libretro/libretro-database/README.md

-# RetroArch Database
+# Libretro Database

-RetroArch incoporates a ROM scanning system to automatically produce playlists.
+RetroArch includes a ROM scanning system to automatically produce playlists.
 Each ROM that is scanned by the playlist generator is checked against a database of ROMs that are known to be good copies.
 The key field for matching depends on the typical file size of the given system: the crc checksum for systems with smaller file sizes, but instead the serial number for larger files like disc-based systems.
 [Edit: but the serial must be retrieved/looked up in the first place?
 Re-check discussion)

 Database entries at minimum contain fields for 1) a game's name and 2) checksum/hash for identifying a particular file.
 Ideally the entries include further metadata such as a description (to disambiguate variants that may justifiably receive the same game name as another variant),